neuml/paperetl/README.md

     pip install paperetl

-You can also install paperetl directly from GitHub.
-Using a Python Virtual Environment is recommended.
+Python 3.6+ is supported.
+Using a Python [virtual environment](https://docs.python.org/3/library/venv.html) is recommended.

+paperetl can also be installed directly from GitHub to access the latest, unreleased features.

     pip install git+https://github.com/neuml/paperetl

-Python 3.6+ is supported

 ### Additional dependencies